 We want autistic children and young people to be themselves and realise their ambitions.
 This is the overarching premise for our Time for Ambition strategy which sets out that over the next three years, we will continue to build on our core expertise in education and employability while engaging more than ever before in the other areas that are essential for autistic children and young people to lead fulfilling lives, such as having supportive families and relationships, good health and wellbeing and being active citizens in their communities.

 An employability and enterprise curriculum and approach are at the core of supporting a fulfilling quality of life.
+Our overarching Ambitious College employability and enterprise strategy sets out how over the next three years we will continue to align with our Time for Ambition strategy, develop an aspirational curriculum and meet the Gatsby Benchmarks.

 Feel free to contact the Employability and Enterprise lead at Ambitious College:

-Employability Lead, Ambitious about Autism, Henrietta Valler-Still: email@example.com
+Henrietta Valler-Still: firstname.lastname@example.org